segment-integrations/analytics-swift-adjust/README.md

 # Analytics-Swift Adjust

-Add Adjust session tracking support to your applications via this plugin for [Analytics-Swift](https://github.com/segmentio/analytics-swift)
+Add Adjust SDK support to your applications via this plugin for [Analytics-Swift](https://github.com/segmentio/analytics-swift)

 ## Adding the dependency